strncat/strncat.github.io/_posts/math/abstract-algebra/2025-02-17-math417-23-invariant-factor-decompositions.markdown

 			\end{align*}
 			$$
 		</div>
-		In fact, what we will really show is that there exists a surjective homomorphism
+		In fact, what we will really show is that there exists a surjective homomorphism such that
 		<div>
 			$$
 			\begin{align*}